-5.16.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children at Cardinal Newman Catholic School.

-- 5.16.2 The school adheres to 'Searching, Screening and Confiscation: Advice for Schools (Updated July 2022). - 5.13.3 Cardinal Newman Catholic School's searching, screening and confiscation procedures are included in our Behaviour Policy for further information.
+- 5.16.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in Cardinal Newman. - 5.16.2 Cardinal Newman adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018). - 5.13.3 Cardinal Newman searching, screening and confiscation policy is included within our behaviour policy for further information